 The points on a leaderboard may be different from one event to another, check with the Event Organizer on what scoring system they are using.
 Some events will score based on Placement, by Points or cumulative.

 An example of a

 Score by placement, 1st place receives 1 point; 2nd receives 2 points, etc. The overall competitors with the lowest point wins.

-- Score by points, 1st place received 100 points, 2nd receives 95 points, etc. The overall competitors with the highest point wins.
+Score by points, 1st place received 100 points, 2nd receives 95 points, etc. The overall competitors with the highest point wins.
 The point breakdown can be found on the event workout page.

-- CAP = Time Capped, you will see this if an Athlete does not finish a workout within the allotted time.
+CAP = Time Capped, you will see this if an Athlete does not finish a workout within the allotted time.
 In this case, their score is indicated as "CAP" plus completed reps, for example CAP + 15.
 This score is ranked below anyone that finished a workout before the time cap.